 That’s why it’s important to understand what your shoulder replacement surgery would entail.
 In this post, we will provide a general outline of what to expect from shoulder replacement surgery for seniors.

 What is shoulder replacement surgery?

-The shoulder is actually made up of 4 different joints, but typically shoulder replacement refers to replacing the ball-and-socket joint, known as the scapulothoracic joint.
+The shoulder is actually made up of 4 different joints.
+But typically shoulder replacement refers to replacing the ball-and-socket joint, known as the scapulothoracic joint.
 This joint connects your arm to your chest.
-Seniors could receive a partial or total shoulder replacement to help relieve pain and restore range of motion.
+Seniors could receive a partial or total shoulder replacement to help with pain relief and range of motion.

-- Anatomical total shoulder replacement: The ball and socket joints are replaced with implants that resemble the natural shape of the bones.
+- Anatomical total shoulder replacement: The ball and socket joints are removed and replaced with implants that resemble the natural shape of the bones.

 - Reverse total shoulder replacement: The ball and socket joints are replaced, but the shapes are reversed.
 The ball is attached to the shoulder blade and the socket is attached to the upper arm bone.
 This type of shoulder replacement is typically used when the rotator cuff is severely damaged.

 - Partial shoulder replacement: Only the ball of the joint is replaced.

 The type of surgery performed depends on pain, range of motion, and the condition of the surrounding cartilage and tissue.